Cheesecloth Imagery on Fabric

 The whole "cheesecloth" story: an outline of my process from inspiration through production to completion.
 Includes a guide to ways in which quilters can raise the profile of their creations and embark on exciting journeys of their own.

-Each lecture includes a professional powerpoint presentation and several of my art quilts for display.
+Each lecture includes a professional PowerPoint presentation on my own projector and several of my art quilts for display.